Feeding therapy is an approach that uses a range of evidence-based strategies to help take the stress out of mealtimes.

 What happens during a session?

-Sessions will be held by one of our trained Paediatric Dietitians or Speech-Language Pathologists.
+Sessions are held by one of our trained Paediatric Dietitians or Speech Pathologists.
 They will work with families looking at your history, discussing current concerns or behaviours related to feeding and then help set some realistic goals with you and your child.
 For example, trying a wider range of coloured vegetables, meats or attempting varied textures.
 For others, it’s to tolerate having a certain type of food or touching the foods with their hands.
 Parents are usually involved so that the therapist is able to model and teach you the skills needed to continue practising at home.

 Locations – clinic, mobile and telehealth